conceptsandtraining/doil/README.md

 * due to network restrictions on MacOS **doil** can only operate run one instance at once.
 Though it's possible to create as many environments as you want

-### doil on Windows (currently not available)
+### doil on Windows (no longer supported)

-* **doil** works on Windows with the WSL2 and Ubuntu 20.10 enabled.
-Due to network restrictions you need to change the host to `localhost` via the doil proxy settings:
-  `doil proxy:host localhost`
+* We only use **doil** on Linux systems in our company.
+If you want to run **doil** under Windows, please send an email to daniel.weise@concepts-and-training.de and we will decide as a team whether to resume support.

 ## Known Problems